Cityopt/cityopt/trunk/misc/csv-formats.md

 ## General syntax and structure

-Comma is used as the column separator.
+Comma is used as the field (column) separator.
 The decimal point is used.
 No commas or spaces may appear in numbers.
 It may take some effort to make a spreadsheet program produce this format.
 Changing locale settings often helps.

 Each CSV file is parsed as a list of records with each record a list of fields as specified in [RFC 4180][].
 In particular RFC 4180